samarsinh25/samarsinh25/README.md

 ## 🧘‍♂️ Currently Into

-- 📚 Rereading *Atomic Habits* but actually applying it this time.
-- 🧠 Learning Deep RL + Calisthenics at the same time (chaos).
+- 🧠 Learning Deep RL .
-- 🤯 Running mental debugging on anxiety while coding microservices.

 ---